NVIDIA/NeMo-Guardrails/examples/configs/tool_call_guardrail/DEMO_DAY.md

 ## Closing slide

 **Say:** "Two ideas.
 One: guard the action, not just the text.
-Two: keep the policy current from the field, with a human in the loop — and when a technique outgrows per-call rules, add a layer rather than pretend the old one covers it.
-It's NeMo Guardrails-native today, with the authorization core deliberately portable so it can become a runtime-agnostic library."
+Two: keep the policy current from the field, with a human in the loop — and when a technique outgrows per-call rules, add a layer rather than pretend the old one covers it."

-**Ask / next step:** "My ask: I'd like to bring this into the Guardrails team's toolkit — a scanner agent that continuously reads the AI-safety literature and *proposes* edits to guardrail configs that protect other agents when they call tools, with a human approving every rule.
-If that's a direction the team wants, I'd love to build it with you."
+**Ask / next step:** "My ask: this shouldn't live on my branch.
+It's an open example in the Guardrails repo — anyone can point it at the latest AI-safety research, have it generate guardrails for the attacks it recognizes, and open a PR to harden the shared example for everyone.
+Every rule is human-reviewed twice: once at the tool's approval gate, once at PR review.
+The flywheel I want is simple — the field's newest attacks become everyone's defaults.
+Try it on your own agents — and when it surfaces something, open an issue or a PR against the example.
+Want a hand landing your first one?
+Grab me after."

-> *Delivery note:* lead into it from Act 3 — "you just watched that pipeline propose human-approved rules; that's the agent I want to bring to the team."
-The strength of this ask is **propose**, not edit: emphasize the human gate so it reads as augmenting the team, not automating them out of the loop.
+> *Delivery note:* lead into it from Act 3 — "you just watched that pipeline propose human-approved rules; this is the same loop, open to anyone."
+The strength of this ask is **open + human-reviewed**: it's a community flywheel, not your inbox.
+Route findings to the *repo* (issue/PR), and offer yourself as the on-ramp — the guide, not the gatekeeper.

 ---